Dirac mode localization in QCD near the crossover temperature: Numerical results

 yielding similar pseudocritical temperatures $T_{\mathrm{pc}}^{(k)} $, namely $T_{\mathrm{pc}}^{(0)}=157(4)\,\mathrm{MeV}$, $T_{\mathrm{pc}}^{(1)}=152(4)\,\mathrm{MeV}$, and $T_{\mathrm{pc}}^{(2)}=146(4)\,\mathrm{MeV}$~\cite{Aoki:2009sc}.
 (The statistical and systematic errors reported in Refs.~\cite{Borsanyi:2010bp,Aoki:2009sc} have been added in quadrature.)

 Our procedure for extracting the mobility edge is illustrated in Figs.~\ref{fig:iulsd05} and \ref{fig:iulsd05_fit}.
 In Fig.~\ref{fig:iulsd05} we show the integrated unfolded level spacing distribution, $I_{s_0}$ [see Eq.~\eqref{eq:iulsd}], computed locally in the spectrum, at one temperature below and one above $T_c$.
 At $T=150\,\mathrm{MeV}\simeq 0.97\, T_{\mathrm{pc}}$ (Fig.~\ref{fig:iulsd05}, top left panel) one finds $I_{s_0}=I_{s_0}^{(\mathrm{RMT})}$ within numerical errors for the whole low-lying spectrum, and so all low modes are delocalized.
-At $T=165\,\mathrm{MeV}\simeq 1.06\, T_{\mathrm{pc}}$ (Fig.~\ref{fig:iulsd05}, top right panel) one finds instead that while $I_{s_0}= I_{s_0}^{(\mathrm{RMT})}$ within errors in the bulk of the spectrum, it rises towards $I_{s_0}^{(\mathrm{Poisson})}$ as one gets closer to the origin, crossing the critical value $I_{s_0}^{(\mathrm{crit})}$ along the way.
+At $T=165\,\mathrm{MeV}\simeq 1.06\, T_{\mathrm{pc}}$ (Fig.~\ref{fig:iulsd05}, top right panel) one finds instead that while $I_{s_0}= I_{s_0}^{(\mathrm{RMT})}$ within errors in the bulk of the spectrum, it rises toward $I_{s_0}^{(\mathrm{Poisson})}$ as one gets closer to the origin, crossing the critical value $I_{s_0}^{(\mathrm{crit})}$ along the way.
 In Fig.~\ref{fig:iulsd05_fit} we show the six linear interpolations used to determine $\lambda_c$ at $T=165\,\mathrm{MeV}$ (only the data points corresponding to one choice of spectral bin size are shown for clarity).
 Our results for $\lambda_c/m_{ud}$ are reported in Tab.~\ref{tab:ensembles}.

 We carefully checked that finite-volume and finite-spacing effects were under control by estimating the mobility edge using different aspect ratios and lattice spacings.
-In Fig.~\ref{fig:Lextrapolate} we show our estimate of the mobility edge for the three lowest temperatures above $T_{\mathrm{pc}}$ for spatial sizes $\ns=48,64,80$ at fixed temporal size $N_{\mathrm{t}}=8$.
-For each temperature, our estimates using different aspect ratios are compatible within statistical errors.
-In Fig.~\ref{fig:Aextrapolate} we show our estimate of the renormalized mobility edge at $T=165\,\mathrm{MeV}$ as a function of the lattice spacing for aspect ratios $\ns/\nt =6,8$.
-While $N_{\mathrm{t}}=6$ is outside of the scaling regime, the estimates obtained using the two finest lattices and both aspect ratios are compatible with each other within statistical errors.
+In Fig.~\ref{fig:Lextrapolate} we show our estimate of the mobility edge for the three lowest temperatures above $T_{\mathrm{pc}}$ for spatial sizes $\ns=48,64,80$ at fixed temporal size $\nt=8$.
+For each temperature, our estimates using the two largest available aspect ratios are compatible within statistical errors.
+In Fig.~\ref{fig:Aextrapolate} we show our estimate of the renormalized mobility edge at $T=165\,\mathrm{MeV}$ as a function of the lattice spacing for aspect ratios 6 and 8.
+While $\nt=6$ is outside of the scaling regime, the estimates obtained using the two finest lattices and both aspect ratios are compatible with each other within statistical errors.
+With the lattice action used in this paper, $\nt=8$ lattices already provide a good approximation of the relevant continuum physics~\cite{Aoki:2009sc,Borsanyi:2010bp}.
+Moreover, $\lambda_c/m_{ud}$ depends mildly on the lattice spacing~\cite{Kovacs:2012zq,Bonanno:2023mzj}, and so a mobility edge present at $\nt=8$ is very likely surviving the continuum limit.